RubenKelevra/pacman.store/README.md

 Server = http://127.0.0.1:8080/ipns/pkg.pacman.store/arch/$arch/default/$repo
 ```

+Since directory lookups may be slower over IPNS, you may need to set the pacman option `--disable-download-timeout` for fetching dbs or packages.

 ## Get an ISO/bootstrap image from IPFS

 ISO and bootstrap files are also stored on the cluster: